MichaelCurrin/learn-to-code/en/topics/shell/Scheduling/monitor_cron_mails.md

   * *  *   *   *     echo 'Test!'
 ```

-You can leave that job running while you get mail setup next.
+You can leave that job running while you get mail set up next.

 For further details on crontab usage, see `$ man crontab` or [How Do I Set up A Cron Job?](https://askubuntu.com/questions/2368/how-do-i-set-up-a-cron-job).